Teradata/stacki-wiki/cli/list/list-host.md

 ### Description

-List the membership, CPU count and physical position info for
+List the Appliance, CPU count and physical position info for
 	a list of hosts.

+### Arguments

+* `{host}`

+   Zero, one or more host names.
+If no host names are supplied, info about
+	all the known hosts is listed.

 ### Examples